Église Sainte-Marie, Church Point, Nova Scotia

-Église Sainte-Marie is a Catholic church in Church Point, Nova Scotia, Canada.
+Église Sainte-Marie is a former Catholic church in Church Point, Nova Scotia, Canada.
 It is one of the largest and tallest wooden buildings in North America.
 Built in the form of a cross, the church nave measures 58 m in length, with transepts that are 41 m across.
 The church spire rises 56 m from floor to steeple, with its cross adding another 1.67 m.
 Originally 15 ft taller, the church steeple was struck by lightning in 1914, requiring part of the spire to be rebuilt.
+The church was officially deconsecrated on November 24, 2023.

 History

-The first church built in the Church Point area, part of Nova Scotia's French Shore, was at Grosses Coques.
+The first church built in the Church Point area, part of Nova Scotia's French Shore, was in Grosses Coques.
 Built in 1774, it was a rough chapel to serve the needs of Acadians returning from Massachusetts, and other areas, following the Great Upheaval, the deportation of the Acadians.
 A second chapel was built in 1786 on a point of land jutting into St. Mary's Bay, giving rise to the name "Church Point".

 A third church was built following the arrival of Jean-Mandé Sigogne, the first resident priest.
 This church was built along the main road in the community, where the parish cemetery is now located, rather than on the point.
 A large number of Mi'kmaq visited him at Sainte-Marie and attended his services at regular intervals.
 A bilingual Mi'kmaq-French catechism used by Sigogne at this church has survived and is now held by the National Archives in Ottawa.
 The church burned down in September 1820.
 It was rebuilt in a classical Georgian style, and served the community from 1829 to 1905, when the present church was opened.

 Construction on the present church began in 1903.
 Father Pierre-Marie Dagnaud, a Eudist Roman Catholic priest, was appointed the head of Collège Sainte-Anne in 1899, thereby becoming the parish priest of St. Mary's.
 He decided on the construction of a grand church, and hired Arthur Regnault of Rennes, France as his architect.
 The church was built by master carpenter Léo Melanson, with the assistance of 1500 parishioners.

 Due to dwindling attendance and rising maintenance/repair cost, the church held its last service on Christmas Eve of 2019.
-With repair cost estimated at $3 million, the Société Édifice Sainte-Marie de la Pointe was set the deadline of September 2021 to raise the required funds.
+With repair cost estimated at $3 million, the Société Édifice Sainte-Marie de la Pointe worked on raising the funds required with a deadline of 2021.

+The church was officially deconsecrated on November 24, 2023.

+In January 2024, the Archdiocese of Halifax-Yarmouth put the building up for sale.

+In October 2024, the Archdiocese issued a request for demolition proposals and applied to have the church’s provincial heritage designation removed.
+In late 2024, another group, Association Sainte-Marie heritage et développement stepped up and is currently working to save the structure, slated for demolition as early as Summer 2025.